PROGRAMMING LANGUAGES

 Now we can evaluate some of the advantages that each of these technologies offer to have a broader view of their relevance when addressing them.

-Ruby on Rails, to begin with, offers numerous advantages, making it a preferred framework for web application development.
+Ruby on Rails, to begin with, offers numerous advantages, making it a preferred framework for web application development

 Its convention-over-configuration philosophy and built-in tools enable rapid development by reducing repetitive coding tasks.
 The MVC architecture ensures clean code organization, simplifying maintenance and scalability.
-Rails boasts a rich ecosystem of gems, providing pre-built solutions for common functionalities, and includes robust testing frameworks like RSpec and Minitest to streamline quality assurance.
+Rails boast a rich ecosystem of gems, providing pre-built solutions for common functionalities, and includes robust testing frameworks like RSpec and Minitest to streamline quality assurance.

 Additionally, features like Active Record make database management intuitive, while built-in security measures protect against vulnerabilities such as SQL injection and cross-site scripting.